cartalyst/sentinel/addons/gauntlet.md

-### Unique Passwords
+### Sentinel Gauntlet

-Sentinel Unique Passwords is a Sentinel addon that prevents users from setting the same password more than once.
+Sentinel Gauntlet is a Sentinel addon that prevents users from setting the same password more than once.

 #### Installation